pushrax/j-li.net/blog-posts/2013-10-31-mounting-a-linux-nfs-on-osx.md

 Apparently Mac OS X doesn't enable support for normalizing UTF-8 file names by default.
 This means that occasionally the representation of a file name on the client and server can differ.
-Fortunately, this is rectified easily by enabling the `nfc` mount option, which tells OS X to normalize NFS paths using [NFC](http://en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms).
+Fortunately, this is fixed easily by enabling the `nfc` mount option, which tells OS X to normalize NFS paths using [NFC](http://en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms).